Route nationale 79

 The route to Sainte-Cécile in the direction of the Col du Bois Clair.

 Route nationale 79, or RN 79, is a French national road connecting Montmarault to Mâcon.
 Totalling 167 kilometers long, it is a section of the Atlantic Central European Route.
 RN79 passes through the mountain pass Col du Bois Clair near Sologny.
 It is being upgraded to motorway A79; the western section of this was completed in November 2022.

+Village étape

+The Autoroute has one Village étape, Charolles.